A Schr\"odinger Equation for Evolutionary Dynamics: Discussion

 The methodology presented in this paper open up many avenues for future research.
 Although our study focused on a static ecological system, it is essential to acknowledge that most ecological systems in the real world are highly complex \cite{bhattacharjee2019bacterial,phan2020bacterial} and dynamic in nature \cite{fu2018spatial}.
-Therefore, one possible direction for future research is to extend our analogy to incorporate the effects of dynamical ecological systems, such as seasonal change or periodic cycle of drug-administration \cite{phan2021it}.
+Therefore, one possible direction for future research is to extend our analogy to incorporate the effects of dynamical ecological systems, such as seasonal change or periodic cycle of drug-administration \cite{phan2021it}, in which it is expected that quantum mechanical methods to deal with temporal-varying Hamiltonian (e.g. time-dependent perturbation theory \cite{langhoff1972aspects}, adiabatic invariant \cite{dykhne1960quantum}, Floquet theory \cite{casas2001floquet}) can be employed.
 Another exciting adventure is to explore the impact of landscape topology.
-In particular, it would be interesting to investigate whether certain topological features of the fitness landscape can amplify or suppress the effects of stress-induced mutagenesis on population dynamics.
+In particular, it would be interesting to investigate whether certain topological features of the fitness landscape can amplify or suppress the effects of stress-induced mutagenesis on population dynamics, since spatial topology has been shown to affect the quantization conditions greatly \cite{wang2015new}.
 Finally, there have been recent attempts to investigate exotic collective behaviors and new sectors of evolutionary dynamics using robots with engineered ecological interactions \cite{wang2021emergent,phan2021bootstrapped} and stress-induced mutable genomes \cite{wang2022robots}, which might allow us to see the realization of our analogy in a physical evolvable system beyond biology.
 So much to do; the future seems bright and exciting.